treagod/spectator/Roadmap.md

 ### Defined execution of multiple requests

-The user should be able to define an execution order of requests.
+The user should be a ble to define an execution order of requests.
 For example first login, create a blog post and then logout.

 ### Test-Enviroment for requests via JavaScript